 This means you need to add your own.
 Add a generous heaped tablespoon of salt into the feedbowl, double if in hard work or sweating.
 We do a range of certified unrefined sea salts, certified by the Soil Association, as well as Himalayan rock salts, available in bulk at great rates.

 Will supermarket table-salt be okay?

 I'm often asked this.
 Personally I don't touch the stuff as it's been processed to within an inch of its life, has anti-caking agents and iodine added to it, and bleached to make it pearly-white.

 These days there's also the risk of toxic pollutants in processed salt such as plastic microparticles, so in my humble opinion, it's best to avoid refined salt and use natural, unrefined salt.
-To put your mind at rest, our Himalayan Rock Salt is unrefined, and our Sea Salt from the Red Sea is certified by the Soil Association as organic and unpolluted.
-Both salts are human-grade.
+To put your mind at rest, our human-grade Sea Salt from the Red Sea is certified by the Soil Association as organic and unpolluted.

 Top Tip for the fussy horse